 Enbridge’s Northern Gateway project and the NEB Hearings

 Raincoast was an intervener in the National Energy Board’s (NEB) public review process of the Northern Gateway Pipeline project, known as the Joint Review Panel (JRP).
-We (and our partners Living Oceans and Forest Ethics) are represented by our legal counsel, Ecojustice.
+We are represented by our legal counsel, Ecojustice.

 The following is a brief overview of our scientific and legal work against the Northern Gateway Project in our efforts to keep our coast oil-free.

 In 2004: Raincoast begins 5 years of systematic ocean surveys to document the presence, abundance and distribution of marine birds and mammals to inform the debate and growing pressure on the BC coast for oil development.

 In 2009: Raincoast completed 7 seasons, 14,000 kilometres of survey trackline compiling over 2000 ‘sightings’ of marine mammals and 20,000 ‘sightings’ of marine birds.

 In 2010: Raincoast published scientific papers on preliminary results, a technical report, and a popular report: What’s at Stake: the Cost of Oil on BC’s Priceless Coast

 View published scientific papers to date